Preston-Landers/concurrent-log-handler/README.md

    * This requirement does not apply to threads within a given process.
 Different threads within a process can use the same CLH instance.
 Thread locking is handled automatically.

-   * This also does not apply to `fork()` based child processes.
+   * This also does not apply to `fork()` based child processes such as gunicorn --preload.
      Child processes of a fork() call should be able to inherit the CLH object instance.

    * This limitation exists because the CLH object can't be serialized, passed over a network or pipe, and reconstituted at the other end.